Air Patrol Squadron 3 (JMSDF): At Atsugi

 In 1974 the squadron began to receive P-2J aircraft.
 In 1984 they started to be replaced by Lockheed P-3C Orion aircraft, with the P-2Js being retired in January 1985.

 The squadron has taken part in the Hawaii-based international RIMPAC exercises.

 On March 16, 2008 it merged with Air Patrol Squadron 6, which had also been based at Atsugi.

 In April 2014 two P-3Cs from Atsugi deployed to RAAF Base Pearce near Perth in Western Australia to participate in the international search for the missing Malaysia Airlines Flight 370 to replace two P-3Cs from Air Patrol Squadron 5 that had deployed in March.

 From March 2015 the squadron started to re-equip with Kawasaki P-1 patrol aircraft.
 This was completed on August 29, 2017.
 It was the first operational squadron to convert to the P-1.

 In November 2016 two P-1s were sent to New Zealand for the 75th Anniversary of the Royal New Zealand Navy.
-While they were in the country the 2016 Kaikoura earthquake occurred.
+While they were in the country the 2016 Kaikōura earthquake occurred.
 The aircraft conducted a number of damage assessment flights of the affected areas.